lives-group/lives-group.github.io/_posts/2020-07-08-general-recursion-part-I.md

 A very annoying issue that one faces when learning type theory based proof assistants like Coq or Agda is  that all functions must be *total*, i.e., the pattern matching must be exaustive and it should always terminate.
-These languages use *totality checker* to ensure these restrictions in all programs.
-However, since the undecidability of the halting problem, there is no algorithm capable of deciding the totality of functions.
-So, there are terminating functions which are not recognized as that by totality checkers.
+These languages use a *totality checker* to ensure these restrictions in all programs.
+However, due to the undecidability of the halting problem, there is no algorithm capable of deciding the totality of functions.
+So, there are terminating functions which are not recognized as such by the totality checkers.

 You are probably asking: "why should we worry about termination?".
-We should not allow looping functions since they can be used to derive contradictions.
-So, in order to ensure the logical consistency of type theory, all functions should terminate in a finite number of steps.
+Basically, we should not allow looping functions since they can be used to derive contradictions.
+So, in order to ensure the logical consistency of Agda as a logic, all functions should terminate in a finite number of steps.

 We will ilustrate the problem using Agda code.
 First, let's consider that is possible to define the following function: